Brittany Cartwright Defends Her Mom After She Interrogates Jax About Hookup Rumors On ‘Vanderpump Rules’

 In a subsequent tweet, Brittany wrote that both she and her mom love everyone and judge no one.

 The viewer also asked Brittany what openly gay Bravo Host Andy Cohen would think about Sherri’s line of questioning.
-Cohen previously addressed Cartwright’s comments on last week’s Watch What Happens Live, admitting: “You find out that your daughter’s boyfriend has maybe done it with guys, you might be interested in that.”
+Cohen previously addressed Cartwright’s comments on last week’s Watch What Happens Live, admitting, “You find out that your daughter’s boyfriend has maybe done it with guys, you might be interested in that.”

 Brittany Cartwright’s mom also found an unlikely supporter in Stassi Schroeder, Jax’s ex-girlfriend.
-Brittany and Stassi are on very friendly terms, but Schroeder went a step further by defending the Cartwrights on Twitter, writing: “Britt & her mom are HUGE #LGBTQ activists.
+Brittany and Stassi are on very friendly terms, but Schroeder went a step further by defending the Cartwrights on Twitter, writing, “Britt & her mom are HUGE #LGBTQ activists.
 Any mom would be concerned if she heard her daughter’s bf might not be into her.”

 Sherri Cartwright replied to Stasis’s tweet to reiterate that she has love for everyone, regardless of their sexuality.